General relativity: Geodetic precession and frame-dragging

 Several relativistic effects are directly related to the relativity of direction.
 One is geodetic precession: the axis direction of a gyroscope in free fall in curved spacetime will change when compared, for instance, with the direction of light received from distant stars—even though such a gyroscope represents the way of keeping a direction as stable as possible ("parallel transport").
 For the Moon–Earth system, this effect has been measured with the help of lunar laser ranging.
 More recently, it has been measured for test masses aboard the satellite Gravity Probe B to a precision of better than 0.3%.

 Near a rotating mass, there are gravitomagnetic or frame-dragging effects.
 A distant observer will determine that objects close to the mass get "dragged around".
 This is most extreme for rotating black holes where, for any object entering a zone known as the ergosphere, rotation is inevitable.
 Such effects can again be tested through their influence on the orientation of gyroscopes in free fall.
 Somewhat controversial tests have been performed using the LAGEOS satellites, confirming the relativistic prediction.
 Also the Mars Global Surveyor probe around Mars has been used.

-Interpretations

-Neo-Lorentzian Interpretation

-Examples of prominent physicists who support neo-Lorentzian explanations of general relativity are Franco Selleri and Antony Valentini.